samjyi95/wdi_assessments/project_assessments/project-3-react-assessment.md

 - Define and use State.
 - Pass data as props and use handler ("remote control") functions to modify another component's State.
 - Use AJAX libraries to retrieve data.
+- Deploy a React app made with `create-react-app` on Heroku

 ### DEMO